Pazdikan/dbd-xp-farm/README.md

 ## Settings

-You can configure the script's behavior in the `src/config.py` file.
+You can configure the script's behavior at `https://localhost:5000`

 | Variable    | Description                                              | Values         |
 |-------------|----------------------------------------------------------|----------------|